 Unfortunately, it takes people an average of 14 to 17 years before they are diagnosed with OCD or obsessive-compulsive disorder.
 For this specific reason, people are more likely to commit suicide, abuse alcohol or drugs and harm themselves in other ways while trying to deal with their obsessions and compulsions.

 It is extremely important that people who are struggling with OCD don’t feel alone.
-Our Harmony Recovery Group team wants you to know that our treatments can bring hope and happiness to your life.
+Our Harmony Health Group team wants you to know that our treatments can bring hope and happiness to your life.
 We can teach you how to better handle your obsessions and compulsions and live in a reality where you don’t have to focus so much on them, as well.

 We also want to make sure that everyone knows OCD does not define you.
 Just because you have obsessive, compulsive thoughts, that doesn’t mean you are a bad person or that you are doing anything wrong.
 It is a mental health condition just like anxiety.
 We know that you might feel in a disarray right now, but our hope, is that we can help you to get the diagnosis and treatments needed, so you can finally be yourself again.